cssigniter/gutenbee/readme.txt

 * **Accordion**: Organize your content into accordion elements.
 All the content including titles can be edited directly in the WordPress editor and you can choose any color combination from the block’s settings.
 * **Banner**: Create beautiful and flexible banners on your site to capture user attention.
 Supports video backgrounds.
 * **Buttons**: Actionable content needs clickable buttons.
 Add one or more buttons, tweak their colors, borders and alignment and you're all set!
+* **Container**: A powerful container block allowing content grouping or splitting in columns, complete with fully responsive settings.
 * **Countdown**: Have an upcoming event?
 Pick a date directly inside the editor screen, choose your layout, colors, and typography and you’re ready!
 * **CountUp**: Maybe not every block counts, but this one does!
 Pick a starting and ending number, add a suffix or prefix, style it and you’re done!
 * **Divider**: Provide thematic content spacing with a fancy divider, edit its style, colors, and margins.
 * **Food Menu**: Display your dishes and drink offerings in a stylish fashion.
 * **Google Maps**: Easy-peasy fancy maps with the Google Maps block.
 Just enter a location and save, it just works!
 With support for beautiful predefined map styles and Snazzy custom map styles!
+* **Heading**: A normal heading block with responsive settings.
 * **Icon**: Display icons from a custom designed, curated list of over one hundred icons, with more icons being added in regular updates!
 * **Icon Box**: Your standard icon box block on steroids.
 Choose from over one hundred custom designed icons, style them any way and at any size you like, add some text and you’re good to go.
 * **Icon List**: Create lists with beautiful icons instead of bullets.